18 Homeschool Electives and Extracurricular Activities

-Debate is a good homeschool extracurricular that will have your child researching, studying and reasoning.
-You can both participate reflecting on certain subjects each week, or even see if there is a type of team that your child can join.
+Debate is a good homeschool extracurricular that will have your child researching, studying, and reasoning.
+You can both participate in reflecting on certain subjects each week, or even see if there is a type of team that your child can join.
 Some public school teams will meet during after school hours, leaving the option open for you to join!

 Check with local churches and see if they offer the option to those in the community to join and participate in competitions, if not, contact a Bible Quizzing Board to see what it takes to create your own team!
 This is the perfect way to plant that Biblical knowledge to use!

 A lot of churches (especially those with homeschooled kids) will have choir options.
 Most of these will allow non-members to also participate.
 Most choirs also are able to travel, going to competitions and having concerts for friends and families.